amyleblanc/tweeter/README.md

 Welcome to my Tweeter Project!

-Tweeter is a simple, single-page Twitter clone used to showcase my skills honed to date using JavaScript, HTML, CSS and jQuery.
+Tweeter is a simple, single-page Twitter clone used to showcase my skills honed to date using JavaScript, jQuery, AJAX, HTML and CSS.

 Features include:
 * Post "tweets" up to 140 characters